S&P 500

 Organization

-The S&P 500 is not an organization, but a stock market index tracking 500 large US companies.
+The S&P 500 is a stock market index tracking the performance of 500 large publicly traded companies in the U.S.

 Trending:100%